CCEM Equipment Access Policies for Academic Users

 The CCEM provides microscopy services on a fee-for-service basis.
 Hands-on training of users and instrument maintenance are the responsibility of the CCEM staff.
 Data interpretation is the responsibility of the user.
-The CCEM should be acknowledged in publications that include microscopy results (see Access Form).
+The CCEM should be acknowledged in publications that include microscopy results.
 Co-authorship should be considered when the microscopy results are obtained by CCEM staff and require significant scientific or intellectual input by the staff.
-If you publish work that contains data from the CCEM, whether or not a CCEM staff member is a co-author, please let us know either by emailing email@example.com or by using the form here.
+If you publish work that contains data from the CCEM, whether or not a CCEM staff member is a co-author, please let us know by emailing firstname.lastname@example.org.
 It is very important for our continued funding that we know of all related publications.

 Daytime and after hours rates

 Instrument and technical time will be charged at academic or industrial rates, which are specific for each instrument.
 For inquiries about the rates that will apply to your project contact the facility manager.

 Contact the facility manager, as soon as possible, to discuss any questionable charges.
 Adjustments must be completed within a reasonable time to comply with policies.

 Service periods will be noted in advance in the booking system, whenever possible.
 Attempts will also be made to mark unexpected downtimes.
 A user may request a waiver of the charge if the equipment is faulty, but not marked as down.